PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

  - product
 ---

 In March 2020, the product team at PrestaShop, in charge of building and prioritizing new features, decided to work with a new tool: [Productboard](https://www.productboard.com).
-It helps product managers to create relevant roadmaps by evaluating features and tracking their development.
+It helps product managers to gather feedback and prioritize features.

 Productboard made two things possible for the team:
 - Having a team interface to centralize all feedback, organize them, define features, and prioritize them.